-In about 10-20% of cases of GERD, damage to the esophagus from stomach acid becomes a condition called Barrett esophagus.
-Barrett esophagus is considered to be the primary risk factor for esophageal cancer although not everyone with the condition develops cancer.
+In about 10% to 20% of cases of GERD, damage to the esophagus from stomach acid becomes a condition called Barrett esophagus.
+Barrett esophagus is considered to be the primary risk factor for esophageal cancer , although not everyone with the condition develops cancer.

 What Causes GERD?

 The immediate cause of GERD is the inability of the muscles at the bottom of the esophagus to block reflux of stomach acid, but other underlying elements have been found to make that condition more likely.

 These risk factors contribute to the chances of developing GERD.
 However, not everyone with these risk factors will develop GERD, and not everyone with GERD has these risk factors.